jkeefe/make-map-blink/README.md

 Click into one of the session folders for more information and the files you need to do the activities at home.

-#CLASS 1: Demos Not Memos
+#Class 1: Demos Not Memos

 ##Intro